aareano/alexa-web-information-service/README.md

 Except where otherwise noted, all examples in this collection are licensed under the MIT license.
 The full license text is provided in the LICENSE file accompanying this repository.

+## License Summary

+This sample code is made available under the MIT license.